-- Hypo Awareness Week is an annual campaign organised by Orange Juice Communications and made possible with sponsorship from Sanofi that raises awareness of hypoglycaemia in the UK by educating healthcare professionals through an online resource pack.
+- Hypo Awareness Week is an annual campaign organised by Orange Juice Communications and made possible with sponsorship by educating healthcare professionals through printed and online resource packs.

 - Hypo Awareness Week was first staged locally in hospitals in Portsmouth in April 2012 before being rolled out nationally by NHS Diabetes in the following August.

 - Oliver Jelley worked for NHS Diabetes and organised the first national Hypo Awareness Week, introducing the concept of an online resource pack.